-Whether you want to ‘give something back’ or gain skills and experience, you’ll feel valued and part of a team of people who volunteer for all different reasons.
+Whether you want to ‘give something back’ or gain new skills and experience, you’ll certainly feel valued as part of our team of volunteers.
 Volunteering can fit around your daily activities and there's a wide range of opportunities;

 - A Community Connector - Helping individuals and families to identify their interests and strengths then connecting them to opportunities and people nearby.

 - A Language Champion - Using your language skills to interpret for people attending our drug, alcohol or mental health services so they can get the most out of our support.

 - A Peer Mentor - Building on your own recovery from mental ill-health, drug or alcohol use to support other people with their journey to recovery.